olaoluwaolu/low-resource-lang-id/README.md

 # Low Resource Language Identification
-The objective of this work is to develop a model capable of classifying between three different languages using an audio utterance.
+The objective of this work is to develop a model capable of classifying between three different languages given an audio utterance.
 They key challenege faced in this work is the limited training data (audio utterances).

 ## 🗣️Dataset
 In this work, the authors aim to investigate and present the results of the training and testing of a machine learning model capable of distinguishing between 3 different languages, namely: Asturian (spoken in Spain), Assamese (spoken in India), and Bafut (spoken in Cameroon).
 Each language dataset was obtained from the Common Voice Dataset hosted by Mozilla.